man wearing a tungsten wedding band — does tungsten tarnish

 No. Unlike gold or silver, tungsten doesn't need regular polishing to maintain its appearance.
 The surface is hard enough that it won't dull the way softer metals do.
 A monthly rinse with warm soapy water is all the maintenance most tungsten rings need.

 Ready to find your ring?
-Browse all FoundryCut tungsten rings — 13 styles, all $105, all nickel-bonded tungsten carbide.
+Browse all FoundryCut tungsten rings — every style is nickel-bonded tungsten carbide, built to last.
 If you're weighing fit and width before buying, check out our guide on comfort fit vs. standard fit rings to make sure you get the right feel.